Malek Chebel: Biography

 Born in 1953 at Philippeville, now Skikda in Algeria, Chebel pursued his primary and secondary studies there and obtained his baccalaureate in philosophy and Arab letters.
 He entered the university of Ain El Bay (Constantine) in 1977, then he went to France to pursue his university studies.
 In 1980, he obtained a first degree in clinical psychopathology and psychoanalysis from Paris 7 University.

 Then, in 1982, Chebel obtained his doctorate of anthropology, ethnology and science of religions at Jussieu, and in 1984, he earned a doctorate in political science at the Paris Institute of Political Studies.
 He worked at the research direction at the Sorbonne.
 He worked and gave conferences in Europe, in the Arab world and in America.

 His thoughts

-The prolific work of Malek Chebel with his vast experience as a historian, psychoanalyst and anthropologist is mainly devoted to the defense of freedom in all its forms: political freedom, freedom of thought, freedom to live and love and its place in Islam and Muslim culture.
+The work of Malek Chebel with his vast experience as a historian, psychoanalyst and anthropologist is mainly devoted do to the defense of freedom in its all forms: political freedom, freedom of thought, freedom to live, love, its place in Islam and Muslim culture.
 Freedom guides his reflection about the body, desire, love, relations between men and women, but also about tolerance, politic engagement, and generosity.
 He called for the end of violence (in all its forms).

 He prefaced several books including the translation of Quran made by Edouard Montet.
 He died of cancer on 12 November 2016.